gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 # Work hard

 This last 2 years have been all about working a bit everyday.
 Some days I was working on my engine from 19:00 to 00:00, some other days from 21:00 to 23:00, some days I just went with my friends to have a drink.
-I neer lost sight of my goal, or the fact that I had to work on it, but I was also conscious about the fact that I'm human and I need space and rest, and people, and fun.
+I never lost sight of my goal, or the fact that I had to work on it, but I was also conscious about the fact that I'm human and I need space and rest, and people, and fun.
 Never forget that the main purpose of your life is to be happy.
 You decide how to achieve that, but never lose sight of that very true purpose: happiness.